From their first ABCs to their final thesis defense, challenging students to present what they know is an integral part of the learning experience.

 How can you cover everything you want to teach when days — or even weeks — of class time must be reserved for student presentations?

-And those numbers only go up if your classroom has more students, or if you’d like to add time following each presentation for Q&A.
+If your classroom has more students or if you’d like to add time following each presentation for Q&A, then the time required will increase significantly.

 For a growing number of educators, however, the same technology that’s enabled the flipped classroom is now offering a better answer to this challenge as well.